waveaccounting/jsonapi/README.md

 #### `attr`

 ```
-`jsonapi:"attr,<key name in attributes hash>,<optional: omitempty>"`
+`jsonapi:"attr,<key name in attributes hash>,<optional: omitempty iso8601 string>"`
 ```

-These fields' values will end up in the `attributes`hash for a record.
+These fields' values will end up in the `attributes` hash for a record.
 The first argument must be, `attr`, and the second should be the name for the key to display in the `attributes` hash for that record.
-The optional third argument is `omitempty` - if it is present the field will not be present in the `"attributes"` if the field's value is equivalent to the field types empty value (ie if the `count` field is of type `int`, `omitempty` will omit the field when `count` has a value of `0`).
+Afterwards, all other arguments are optional. `omitempty`, if it is present the field will not be present in the `"attributes"` if the field's value is equivalent to the field types empty value (ie if the `count` field is of type `int`, `omitempty` will omit the field when `count` has a value of `0`). `iso8601` is used to indicate that timestamps are in ISO8601 format rather than UNIX format. `string` is used to convert field values to/from JSON string.
 Lastly, the spec indicates that `attributes` key names should be dasherized for multiple word field names.

 #### `relation`